This information is meant to highlight the characteristics that make the Extreme Tour unique from most other music or event tours.

 9. WHAT IS THE APPLICATION DEADLINE?
 WHY IS THERE A FEE TO APPLY?
 HOW MANY ARTISTS APPLY AND ARE SELECTED?

 We anticipate up to approximately 1,000 booking inquiries and applications for this year’s tour.
-When we are accepting general applications, our General Application fee for non solicited applications is $50.00.
+When we are accepting general applications, our General Application processing fee for non solicited applications is $75.00.
 This primarily is meant to serve as a device to filter the applications to only those from artists serious about taking part if selected.
 We want applicants to have seriously considered what we do before applying.
 The fee slows applicants down and hopefully compels them to only apply after reviewing the information we have made available about the opportunity and the charitable mission we are pursuing.
-The funds also help defray the expense of the booking, artist review, and vetting process involved with processing the application they they file.
+The funds also help defray the expense of the booking, artist review, and background vetting process involved with processing the application they file.

 The Extreme Tour does not charge the cities we visit in order to host an event, the events are free to attend, and there are no “buy ons” for selected artists.
 The relatively small amount raised from application fees covers the part of this process that the limited charitable giving, that the Extreme Tour does receive, does not.